Bethe Vectors in Quantum Integrable Models with Classical Symmetries: Conclusion and discussion

 This approach sheds new light on the relationship between different realizations of Yangian symmetry.
 In particular, it paves the way for a systematic derivation of Bethe vectors from the projection method, establishing a deep and explicit correspondence between the $RTT$ formulation and the Drinfeld's 'new' realization of the Yangian double $DY(\ggo)$.
 A complete proof of this correspondence will be presented in \cite{LPR-PM}.

 The proposed definition naturally invites further structural investigations.
-In particular, morphisms between Yangians associated with Lie algebras of small rank are expected to induce nontrivial and computable relations between the corresponding Bethe vectors, whose explicit construction remains an open problem.
+In particular, morphisms between Yangians associated with Lie algebras of small rank are expected to induce nontrivial and computable relations between the corresponding Bethe vectors, whose explicit construction is the subject of our forthcoming article \cite{LPR-SR}.

 Beyond classical series, our framework offers a promising avenue for the study of exceptional Lie algebras $G_2$, $F_4$, and $E_n$ with $n=6,7,8$, where analogous questions remain largely unexplored.
 Clearly, extensions to quantum affine algebras can also be dealt within this framework.